romaricdrigon/MetaYaml/README.md

 // get documentation about a child node 'test' in an array 'a_test' under root
 $schema->getDocumentationForNode(array('a_test', 'test'));

-// finally, if you cant to unfold (follow) all partials, set second argument to true
+// finally, if you want to unfold (follow) all partials, set second argument to true
 $schema->getDocumentationForNode(array('a_test', 'test'), true);
 // watch out there's no loop inside partials!
 ```